-The Cardiovascular Research Center at Mayo Clinic is focused on advancing innovative therapeutics and novel diagnostics to treat and prevent cardiovascular disease.
+The Cardiovascular Research Center at Mayo Clinic focuses on advancing innovative therapeutics and novel diagnostics to prevent and treat cardiovascular disease.

 A major goal of the Cardiovascular Research Center is to enable translational research, which includes promoting entrepreneurship and commercialization.
-The center has a unique entrepreneurship program designed to create breakthrough therapies and diagnostic tests that contribute to its overall mission of reducing the burden of cardiovascular disease.
+Our center has a unique entrepreneurship program designed to create breakthrough therapies and diagnostic tests that contribute to the overall mission of reducing the burden of cardiovascular disease.

-Motivating the faculty and staff of the Mayo Clinic Cardiovascular Research Center is the high global prevalence of cardiovascular disease, which remains the No. 1 cause of death worldwide.
-There is a compelling need to study the underlying causes of the many types of cardiovascular disease and to create new methods of prevention and treatment.
+Motivating our faculty and staff members is the high global prevalence of cardiovascular disease, which remains the No. 1 cause of death worldwide, according to the World Health Organization.
+A compelling need to study the underlying causes of the many types of cardiovascular disease and to create new methods of prevention and treatment drives our mission.